 www.jobs is the subdomain irs.gov is the domain name, and application-process/application-process/how-apply is the specific web page at the IRS website.

 Some web browsers, such as the desktop version of Firefox, help you identify the domain name by highlighting it in the address bar.

 Sub-domains help a big organization logically chop themselves into smaller pieces.
 Technically speaking, the classic three Ws to the left of the domain name is a sub-domain.
 Any string of letters, dashes and numbers can be at the left of the domain name.
 No matter what's there, it is all part of the same domain.
 Sub-domains are optional.
-Two examples:
+Three examples:

 The math department at Columbia University might be math.columbia.edu or www.math.columbia.edu or nerds.math.columbia.edu.
 They are all part of the Columbia.edu domain, so they all belong to Columbia University.

 This website is DefensiveComputingChecklist.com.
 The name Defensive.ComputingChecklist.com (with a period between Defensive and Computing) is not me.
 It is the "Defensive" sub-domain of the ComputingChecklist.com domain.
 Likewise, Defensive.Computing.Checklist.com (periods between each word) is the

 The domain citi.com belongs to Citibank.
 Simple rule: anything that ends with ".citi.com" (note the leading period) is also Citibank.
 For example: secure.citi.com, jobs.citi.com, online.citi.com, a.b.c.d.e.citi.com, some-thing-else.citi.com, any.thing.at.all.citi.com.